 Additional Resources for Pesticide Applicators

-Webinar on Strategies for Managing Pesticide Spray Drift
+Webinars on Pesticide Application and Managing Pesticide Spray Drift

 More information about reducing pesticide drift is also available from various sources: